harrymckillen/wolfhound.ie/README.md

 ## Why "open source it"?

 i.e. Throw it up on github, and claim it is open source...
 I don't know.
 I'm effectively using github as a storage solution/CMS.
 I build and deploy from my local machine, but all the content is in git.

-## Page Level Variables

-### pageClassName
-Fancy passing in a page specific class name on the <body> tag?
-Like for example, you want a home page specific class.

-`
-block variables
-  - var pageClassName = 'home'
-`

-If you want multiple class names, just add them as a space separated list as you would within the start HTML class attribute.
-`
-block variables
-  - var pageClassName = 'home class-1 class-2 class-3'
-`

-### footerHidden
-Simple as, if true, doesn't output the footer.